Blog Post

 Most mentors commit to one to four hours per month per founder, depending on the program structure.
 According to GrowthMentor, typical startup advisors contribute roughly 2 to 4 hours per month through regular check-ins and strategy sessions, though Allied Venture Partners notes commitments can range from 4 to 20 hours per month when an advisor is actively engaged.45 Accelerator mentorships typically run 8 to 16 weeks with weekly or biweekly sessions.
 Long-term advisory relationships may involve monthly check-ins plus ad hoc availability for urgent questions.

-What is the difference between a startup mentor and a startup advisor?
+What's the difference between a startup mentor and a startup advisor?

 A mentor typically offers guidance voluntarily and informally, while an advisor usually has a formal agreement with the company, a defined time commitment, and often receives equity compensation.
 Many mentors eventually become advisors as the relationship deepens.